yellowdog/resources/agent-install/windows/README.md

 There are five steps:

-1. Install CloudBase-Init (Optional - Required if running userdata scripts is desired)
+1. Install CloudBase-Init: Optional: only required if there's a need to run user-supplied (userdata) scripts at instance boot time
-2. Install the YellowDog Agent service
+2. Install the YellowDog Agent
 3. Populate the YellowDog Agent configuration file `application.yaml`
 4. Create a custom image (e.g., an AWS AMI) based on the Windows instance that can be used for subsequent provisioning.
 5. Register the image in a YellowDog Image Family of type `Windows`